intel/linux-sgx/docker/README.md

 2. OOT driver: /dev/isgx
 3. Inkernel: /dev/sgx/enclave (for all SGX app containers), /dev/sgx/provision (for apps with enclaves accessing the SGX provisioning keys)

-Note docker can pass devices nodes to mount from command line, but kubernetes requires containers running with "priviledged" mode
+Note docker can pass devices nodes to container from "docker run" command line, but kubernetes requires containers running with "priviledged" mode, which is the approach used in this demo for minikube deployments.

 ## Build and run docker container directly